summersmaggie/refactor-ajax-code-review/README.md

   _Add flash messages for signing up, signing in and signing out._
   _Add product update and delete functionality for admins._
   _Add admin flash messages for adding, updating and deleting products._
+  _Add password validations to ensure a user's password is sufficiently complex._

 ## Installation